AkramLebcir/ng-ngrx/README.md

-# Getting Started With Schematics
+# Getting Started With NG-NGRX

 This repository is a basic Schematic.
 Is a package build upon angular, whose objectif is to propose a better way of generating angular files.